Jiefei-Wang/AKSProvider/README.md

 There are three ways to create a provider depending on which arguments that are passed to the constructor `AKSProvider()`.
 They are

-1. Specifying all components mentioned previously to `AKSProvider()`
+1. Specifying the `tenant`, `subscriptionName`, `resourceGroupName` and `AKSName` to `AKSProvider()`.
+This is recommended if you want to use R in a non-interactive environment.
-2. Specifying `tenant` and some other components, let the provider ask you to select the rest components during its initialization process.
+2. Specifying `tenant` only let the provider ask you to select the rest components during the initialization process.
 3. Specifying the argument `k8sCluster` to `AKSProvider()`.

 where the argument `k8sCluster` in option 3 is a `KubernetesCluster` object from the package `AzureContainers`.
-If `k8sCluster` is specified, the other argument will be ignored and the object will be used to deploy the container.
+If `k8sCluster` is specified, the other argument will be ignored and `k8sCluster` will be used to deploy the container.

-Before you can create the provider, you must first create a login cache for the provider to authenticate with Azure, this will be described in the next section.
+If you choose to use `tenant` in the provider, you must first create a login cache, this will be described in the next section.

-# Before you start: Create a login cache
+# Create a login cache
 The provider uses the package `AzureRMR` to authenticate with the Azure cloud.
 For connecting to Azure, you must first log in to Azure Resource Manager via `AzureRMR::create_azure_login()` to create a login cache.
 Depending on the function argument, this might open a browser and ask for your account.
 If you are using a personal account, you have to pass your tenant to the function.
 For example

 ```r